model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 ```

 Try not to be fooled by the first assignments: we're seeing zero-initialization there.
-They get overridden by the later assignments.
+Their values are overwritten by the later assignments.
 You may see different values here, as it depends on the solver's behavior.

 2. Try searching for "failure:".
 This will be near the end of the document.
 Now you can try reverse-searching for assignments to the variables involved.
 For example, search upwards from the failure for `i =`.

-These two techniques should help you find both the nondeterministic inputs, and see what values were involved in the failing assertion.
+These two techniques should help you find both the nondeterministic inputs, and the values that were involved in the failing assertion.

 </details>

 ## Overflow and math errors

-Consider a different variant on the above function:
+Consider a different variant on the function above:

 ```rust,noplaypen
 fn get_wrapped(i: usize, a: &[u32]) -> u32 {